akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Aye.”
 Harold did not slow.
 “The boy needs to learn.”

 The smith nodded, pumping the bellows until the coals hissed.
 He jerked his chin towards the village green, where a few men stood.
-“I reckon you'll have teachers enough on the commons,” he said.
+“I reckon you’ll have teachers enough on the commons,” he said.

 By the time they reached the green, the Reeve was already waiting, his woollen cap in his hands.
 Behind him stood two old villagers – grey‑bearded men who had walked these boundaries since they were boys.
 One was called Alfsige, the other Leofwine.
 Neither spoke much, but their eyes missed nothing.